nespera/inflect/README.md

 println("This year's budget is " + cardinal("89000000000") + " dollars")
 ```

-    That is a bee
-    He is a european
-    It was an 8 legged beast

     You are customer number seventy-eight
     This year's budget is eighty-nine billion dollars

 ### Ordinals